ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 bucket to stage files and also deliver your final results.

-If you already have a cloud bucket named "s3://elasticblast-YOURNAME" (with YOURNAME substituted by your real name in *lower-case* letters) then run the command below to verify that it exists.
+If you already have a cloud bucket named "s3://elasticblast-YOURNAME" (with YOURNAME substituted by your real name in *lower-case* letters) then run the command below to verify that it exists (replace YOURNAME with your real name in *lower-case* letters).

 .. code-block:: shell